Neuro-Vision Rehabilitation in Bangalore

 Visual Recovery After Stroke, TBI and Neurological Disease

-Bengaluru's neuro-rehabilitation hospitals - NIMHANS, Sakra World, Manipal, Narayana Health - focus on neurological and physical recovery.
-Vision rehabilitation is almost never in the discharge plan.
-Yet 60% of stroke survivors have visual consequences that affect their ability to read, navigate, and return to daily life.
-Caring Vision Therapy's NORA and COVD-aligned specialists provide dedicated neuro-vision rehabilitation for Bangalore / Bengaluru patients via telehealth - addressing the visual gap that discharge leaves behind.
+60% of stroke and TBI survivors have visual consequences affecting their ability to read, navigate, and return to daily life - yet vision rehabilitation is almost never included in the discharge plan.
+Caring Vision Therapy's NORA and COVD-aligned specialists provide dedicated neuro-vision rehabilitation for Bangalore / Bengaluru patients via telehealth.

 Vision Is the Most Overlooked Consequence of Brain Injury

-The visual consequences of brain injury extend well beyond acuity.
-Visual field loss, oculomotor palsy, visual neglect, cortical visual impairment, and perceptual processing deficits each profoundly affect mobility, reading, driving fitness, and daily independence for Bangalore patients.
-Neuro-vision rehabilitation addresses these deficits through specialist assessment and evidence-based intervention, and is now accessible to Bangalore and Bengaluru patients via telehealth without the need to travel across the city.
+Visual field loss, oculomotor palsy, visual neglect, and cortical visual impairment each profoundly affect mobility, reading, driving fitness, and daily independence.
+Neuro-vision rehabilitation addresses these deficits via specialist telehealth assessment and evidence-based intervention.

 Evidence base: Structured saccadic training for hemianopia is supported by Level 1 evidence (Cochrane 2015).
 Peli prism expansion lenses demonstrate significant gains in obstacle detection.
 Neuro-optometric rehabilitation is endorsed by NORA, COVD and the American Academy of Optometry for post-neurological visual care.